The Todo Noise Application

 and synthTrigger

-which is one of the different behaviors that can be applied to shared states.
+parameters which is one of the different modifiers that can be applied to tweak the shared state parameters behavior.
 In this case immediate

 So let's first create a new player